The Secret Diaries of Anne Lister - Cracking the Crypthand Code

 Anne’s diaries went into the attic at Shibden, and remained there until John Lister (1847–1933), the last inhabitant of Shibden Hall, found them.
 The code was deciphered by John and a friend of his, schoolteacher Arthur Burrell, sometime between 1887 and 1892.

 After borrowing some of the diaries, Arthur felt confident he had worked out the crypthand code for the letters ‘h’ and ‘e’.
 A note from Anne reading “In God is my….”, with the final four-letter word in crypthand gave Arthur and John good reason to believe the missing word was “hope” and that they had correctly surmised the code for the letters ‘h’ and ‘e’.
 In addition they now also had the code for the letters ‘o’ and ‘p’.
 Emboldened, the pair were able to decipher the remaining code and Anne’s diary entries could at last be read.

 When the content of the coded passages was revealed, Arthur advised John to burn the diaries.
-John Lister was gay himself, and did not want to draw attention to his own sexuality by revealing his discovery of the diaries.
-Thankfully however, John could not bring himself to destroy them and instead he hid Anne's diaries behind a panel on Shibden Hall’s first floor, where they remained until after John’s death in 1933.
+John Lister was disturbed at Anne’s lesbianism and worried about the shame it might bring on him and the Lister family name if it were exposed.
+Thankfully however, John could not bring himself to destroy Anne's diaries and instead he hid them behind a panel on Shibden Hall’s first floor, where they remained until after John’s death in 1933.